johschulte/MemeGenerator/README.md

 - Implementation of advanced form data validations.
 - Addition of extra form elements and their state management.
 - Integration of React routers for multiple pages.
-- Testing the application using Jest/Enzyme or another testing framework.

 ## Contribution